chitangchin/CSharpFundamentals/Fundamentals/TypeSystem/README.md

 Examples:

-✔️string helloWorld = “Hello world”;
+- ✔️string helloWorld = “Hello world”;
-❌string helloWorld = 1;
+- ❌string helloWorld = 1;

-Example 2 violates the type system restrictions because you assigned an integer to a variable declared as a string type.
+*Example 2 violates the type system restrictions because you assigned an integer to a variable declared as a string type.*

-## Primitive C# Types Part 1
+## Primitive C# Types

 ### Integral Types